Dhritii-panchal/dagster-ml-pipeline/README.md

-📌 Reproducible ML Pipeline using Dagster
+**Reproducible ML Pipeline using Dagster**

-This project demonstrates how Dagster can be used to build a reproducible, reliable, and modular machine learning pipeline, avoiding common issues of traditional Jupyter notebooks.
+The project shows that Dagster is capable of constructing a trusted, re-usable and modular machine learning pipeline with none of the common problems of a standard Jupyter notebook.

-🚀 Objective

-Track what data goes into which ML model

-Enable partial re-runs when only specific components change
+**Objective**

+What ML model are monitored with the information fed to them.
+Increase the capacity of allowing some re-runs in case there are some particular components that have been altered.
-Improve reproducibility and reliability of ML workflows
+Increase the reproducibility and reliability of the workflows of ML.

-📊 Dataset

-Source: Yahoo Finance (via yfinance)
+**Dataset**

+Yahoo Finance (yfinance) is used to retrieve the information.
 Stock: Apple Inc. (AAPL)

-Time Range: 2018–2024
+Time Range: 2018-2024

-🧱 Pipeline Assets

-The pipeline is built using Dagster assets:

-stock_data – Fetches raw stock price data

-eda – Performs exploratory data analysis

-features – Feature engineering (returns, moving averages)

-split_data – Train-test split
+**Pipeline Assets**

+The pipeline construction is pegged on Dagster resources: stock - Returns raw stock prices. eda - fermat exploratory data analysis. engineering Feature engineering (moving averages, returns) split_data - Train-test split
 ML Models:
 linear_regression
 decision_tree
 random_forest
 gradient_boosting

-🔁 Partial Re-run Capability (Key Feature)

-Dagster tracks dependencies between assets.
+**Capability to re-run partially - Key Feature.**

+Dagster follows assets that are dependent.
-When only a single model is modified (e.g., Random Forest hyperparameters), only that model is re-executed, while all upstream assets are reused from storage.
+In a scenario where one model is varied (e.g. hyperparameters of the Random Forest), a model is re-run, but all the upstream assets are loaded out of storage.

-This avoids unnecessary recomputation and saves time.

-📸 Screenshots
+This is time wasting and not necessary re-calculating.

+**Screenshots**
 Pipeline Graph
 Partial Re-run Proof

-🛠 How to Run Locally
+**How to Run Locally**
-pip install dagster dagster-webserver yfinance scikit-learn pandas matplotlib dagster dev -f pipeline.py
+pip install dagser dagser- webserver yfinance scikit- learn pandas matplotlib. dagster dev -f pipeline.py

 Then open:
 http://127.0.0.1:3000

-🧠 Key Takeaway
+**Key Takeaway**

 Dagster makes ML pipelines:
 Modular
 Reproducible
 Easy to re-run selectively

-This approach is far superior to traditional notebook-based workflows.
+This is much better than the orthodox workflow based on notebooks.